asd65241/yolo-labelling-tool/README.md

 - 💾 Export to YOLO format with classes.txt
 - 🔄 Import existing YOLO annotations
 - 🎨 Customizable class colors using Tailwind CSS color palette
+- 🔒 Privacy-focused: All data stays in your browser
 - 📱 [WIP]Responsive design for various screen sizes

 ## Getting Started